Liberty Steel boss says no plants will shut 'under my watch' | ITV News

 The founder of Liberty Steel, Sanjeev Gupta, has revealed that the company owes "many billions" to collapsed financial backer Greensill Capital but insisted none of its plants will shut down "under my watch".

-Liberty Steel employs nearly 2,000 workers at sites in Rotherham, Stocksbridge and Scunthorpe.
+The firm employs around 250 workers at its pipe mill in Hartlepool.
 It has 5,000 workers across its 12 UK sites.

 Labour has called on ministers to provide clarity on the future of Liberty Steel's UK plants amid fears that thousands of jobs could be lost if the firm goes under.